mechatroner/vscode_rainbow_csv/DEV_README.md

 ### Publishing
-1. Make sure you have webpack installed: run `npm install --only=dev` (Better to avoid running this in WSL).
+1. Make sure you have webpack installed: run `npm install` (Better to avoid running this in WSL).
    Although this would create `node_modules/` and `package-lock.json` file this is not a problem because they are excluded from final package via the `.vscodeignore` file.
 2. Run `vsce publish minor -p <key>` as usual. vsce will also automatically run `vscode:prepublish` / `npm run package-web` command.

 ### Publishing to openvsx
-1. Make sure you have webpack installed: run `npm install --only=dev` (Better to avoid running this in WSL).
+1. Make sure you have webpack installed: run `npm install` (Better to avoid running this in WSL).
    Although this would create `node_modules/` and `package-lock.json` file this is not a problem because they are excluded from final package via the `.vscodeignore` file.
 2. Run `npx ovsx publish -p <openvsx_token>`